idanariav/personal-website-docusaurus/src/pages/about.md

 # 🧠 About Me

 Hey there!
-I’m Idan Ariav, a curious thinker and lifelong learner with a passion for detecting insights across data, knowledge, and ideas.
-I convert complexity into clarity, I build systems for consistent high quality outputs, and share what I learn along the way.
+I’m Idan Ariav, a curious thinker and lifelong learner with a passion for brining clarity to how we work, think and act.
+I extract insights from information, build knowledge systems for consistent high quality outputs, and share what I learn along the way.

 My work centers around three main pillars: